 2001 - The Spanish parliament passes a motion that officially recognises the existence of victims of "repression of the Francoist dictatorship" and denounces "the violent imposition of ideologies".

 2003 - On 1 December the Spanish parliament pays homage to the victims of the Franco regime.
 However, the governing People's Party boycotts the proceedings.

 2004 - A government commission is created and provided with funding of about US$1.3 million to investigate ways to compensate victims of the Franco regime.
 The commission is likely to recommend that the government help finance the exhumation of mass graves from the Civil War and provide compensation payments for people wrongly convicted by the Franco regime.

-The commission will extend the work of organisations like the Association for the Recovery of Historical Memory.
+The commission extends the work of organisations like the Association for the Recovery of Historical Memory.
 The association estimates there are 600 mass graves in Spain and says it has helped find the remains of just over 300 people.

 2005 - The last publicly displayed statue of Franco remaining in Madrid is removed from the Plaza de Oriente on 18 March.

 At the same time, the Spanish Government plans to convert the Franco-era mausoleum at the Valley of the Fallen to an education centre.

 On 19 July, Britain's 'Guardian' newspaper reports that Amnesty International has called on Spain to "provide justice for tens of thousands of people killed by General Franco's death squads during and after the Spanish Civil War".